 October 4, 1986 – Dan Rather is mugged by two men who repeatedly ask him “Kenneth, what’s the frequency?”
 The incident later influences the R.E.M. song “What’s the Frequency, Kenneth?”
 Years later, in 1994, in an attempt to get in contact with someone who might be able to identify the frequency and put an end to the voices that had haunted him for so many years, Rather’s assailant, William Tager, shoots and kills an NBC technician outside the “Today Show” studios.
-Today, he is incarcerated in a prison in New York.
+He was released on parole in October 2010.

 October 4, 1980 – Three members of Fleetwood Mac join the University of Southern California Trojan marching band at halftime of the USC vs. Arizona State football game.
 They give them a platinum album for playing on their song “Tusk” after participating in the halftime ceremony.
 Stevie Nicks is a baton majorette, Mick Fleetwood plays bass drum and Lindsey Buckingham stands on a step ladder pretending to conduct the band as they play the song.

 Classic Rock Birthdays

 October 4, 1947 – Jim Fielder, bass (Blood, Sweat & Tears)